 Nano’s transactions are only processed once.
 While they may contain twice as many operations, they’re exponentially faster because only two nodes need to be involved.

 Just because it’s leaner and faster doesn’t mean it’s not a blockchain.
 Nano still has the hallmarks of a traditional blockchain, such as a delegated Proof of Stake consensus algorithm that ensures a majority owner (over 50 percent) of the network needs to hold over 50 percent of NANO coins.
 The price of doing such would incentivize the 50 percent owner to maintain coin value.

 With mining removed and slimmed-down transactions, Nano is more energy efficient than Bitcoin.
 The team is even constantly looking for ways to prune the ledger.

-Still, Nano may be forced into a hard fork because of a lawsuit stemming from the BitGrail hack.
+Still, Nano may be forced into a hard fork because of several lawsuits stemming from the BitGrail hack.
 The Italian exchange was hit for $150 million worth of Nano, and everyone is anxious to point fingers.
 BitGrail is attempting to reimburse victims to avoid being dragged into the fray.